nortikin/sverchok/docs/nodes/analyzer/circle_approx.rst

 -------------

-This node tries to approximate the provided set of vertices by a circle (i.e., fit a cirle through given set of vertices).
+This node tries to approximate the provided set of vertices by a circle (i.e., fit a circle through given set of vertices).
 It searches for such a circle, that all provided vertices have minimum distance to it.

 The circle is represented by it's center, it's radius, and a normal of a plane